Battle of Graignes: Waffen SS war crimes

 At the end of the 11 June battle, the 17th SS entered the church and found Captain Abraham ‘Bud’ Sophian's aid station.
 Sophian (battalion surgeon and paratrooper) had surrendered the building to them by waving a white flag at the door.
 SS troops forced the Captain, his two medics and 14 wounded American paratroopers to line up against a wall.
-The captured Americans were by definition POWs and therefore should have been protected under the terms of the Geneva Convention of 1929, which Germany was a signatory to.
+The captured Americans were by definition POWs and therefore should have been protected under the terms of the Geneva Convention of 1929, of which Germany was a signatory.
 In fact, the wounded Americans were divided into two groups and murdered.
 One group of five wounded was taken to the edge of a nearby pond, where SS troops bayoneted them and threw their bodies into the water.
 The other group of nine were forced to march at gunpoint, approximately four kilometers to the South, to a field near the village of Le Mesnil-Angot.
-After arriving at the field, the group were forced to dig a pit and then kneel down.
+After arriving at the field, the group were forced to dig a pit that would be their own graves and then kneel down.
 After the hole had been dug, the SS shot each of the wounded men through the head and pushed their bodies into the pit.
-At some point that same day, Captain Sophian and his two medics were also killed by the SS.
+At some point that same day, Captain Sophian and his two medics were also shot by the SS.
 Sophian's body was not recovered until the spring of 1945.
 Collectively, these 17 murders perpetrated by Waffen SS troops against defenseless prisoners of war constituted war crimes.